gfcapalbo/sale-workflow/product_code_remove/README.rst

 Product code Remove
 ===================

-Removes default/supplier code brackets from the beginning of products and product descriptions.
+Removes default/supplier code brackets from the beginning of products and product descriptions on both sale order lines and invoice lines.

 Usage
 =====